 The following tables will be populated with information in regard to our NEOs for the fiscal year ending December 31, 2014 by amendment to the registration statement on Form 10 of which this information statement is a part.
 All of the compensation shown will relate to the compensation, if any, paid by DuPont to the NEO for 2014.
 We will not have paid our NEOs any compensation for 2014.

 Summary Compensation Table

+Pension

+Value and

+Non-Equity Nonqualified

+Incentive Deferred

-Non-Equity Incentive Change in Pension Value and Nonqualified Deferred Stock Option Plan Compensation All Other Total Name and Principal Position Year Salary Awards Awards Compensation Earnings Compensation (\$)
+Stock Option Plan Compensation All Other Total

+Name and Principal Position Year Salary Awards Awards Compensation Earnings Compensation (\$)

+,--